vivek-red/2048/README.md

 A Python‑based implementation of 2048 built using Tkinter for the GUI.

+# Dependencies

+This project has no dependencies or requirements.

 # Game Description

 The goal is to slide numbered tiles on a grid to combine them and create